-In case of electric system failure, manually pull/push the arm located under the vehicle to open and close the valve.
+In case the electric dump valves fail to open, manually pull/push the arm once, to open and close the valve.
+The manual arm located under the vehicle, near the macerator hose reel.

 Extended Stays

 When you are in a park with a disposal facility, empty the tanks every few days or whenever they become almost full.
 Pumping a large volume of liquid through the tanks at a time will keep toilet paper and other solids completely washed away.
 Remember to empty the Black Water tank first and then the Gray Water tank using the Gray Water to flush the system.
 This practice will avoid the accumulation of solids in the tank, which could lead to an unpleasant cleaning job.